lexpon/aws-modern-application-workshop/module-1/README.md

 Select a region from the dropdown in the upper right corner of the AWS Management Console.

+## Changes made by me

+To automate the manual work which is described here, I've automated id using Terraform.
+So there is only one step needed to fulfil this module: Open a terminal, navigate to the folder `/module-1/terraform` and run the following commands:

+1. `terraform initiate`
+2. `terraform plan -out module-1-plan.out`
+3. `terraform apply module-1-plan.out`

+When the infrastructure should be deleted again, run `terraform destroy`.

 ## Creating your Mythical Mysifts IDE

 ### Create a new AWS Cloud9 Environment